tymyrddin/purple/source/docs/admin-surface/strategy.md

 Treating this purely as a policy gap and a tooling problem misses the part that could keep it stuck.
 The reason classification regimes do not catch aggregation risk is seldom chiefly technical.
-It is organisational, and the foundations section of this collection has language for it.
+It is organisational, and the foundations material has language for it.

 ### Three domains, not one